euwbah/musescore-xen-tuner/README.md

 >
 > Of course, this will also make normal fingering numbers act as otonal harmonics, so you should be careful.

+> ⚠️ This is not a replacement for accidentals.
+Fingering annotations do not carry over noteheads unlike accidentals.
+See [secondary accidentals](#how-to-secondary-accidentals) if you want a way to sporadically apply certain higher-order accidentals that need not be part of the declared accidental chains.

 ### 3. Fingerings to denote cent offsets

 You can apply an additional cent offset to a note (on top of its standard tuning) by prefixing the fingering with a `+` or `-` sign.

 E.g., `+5` on a note will make the note tune 5 cents higher than normal.

+> ⚠️ This is not a replacement for accidentals.
+Fingering annotations do not carry over noteheads unlike accidentals.
+See [secondary accidentals](#how-to-secondary-accidentals) if you want a way to sporadically apply certain higher-order accidentals that need not be part of the declared accidental chains.

 ## How to: change shortcuts